Botox

 Who Benefits from Botox?

-Women who have mild to moderate frown lines on the forehead, between the eyes and around the mouth may benefit from cosmetic Botox treatments.
-It may temporarily reduce the ability to wrinkle the skin and may eliminate the appearance of lines on the face.
+Adults who have mild to moderate frown lines on the forehead, around the eyes (crow’s feet) between the brows (glabellar lines) and around the mouth may benefit from cosmetic Botox treatments.

 People who are bothered by excessive hydrosis or sweating may also benefit greatly from Botox injections.
 Excessive sweating in the underarm area and on the palms of the hands can be a tremendously embarrassing problem and Botox treatment can remedy this situation and greatly improve self esteem.